- What is the Tennessee United Soccer Club?

 - What are the advantages of playing for Tennessee United?

 TN United is the largest select soccer club in the area,with an enviable organized feeder system from numerous local recreational clubs.
 It is the only club in TN, north of Nashville able to provide competative select and regional teams.
-We have professionally licensed coaches (including some with professional and college playing and coaching experience) with all age groups supervised by a USSF “A” Licensed Director of Coaching providing an age appropriate developmental curriculum for the players.
+We have professionally licensed coaches (including some with professional and college playing and coaching experience) with all age groups supervised by Licensed Director's of Coaching, providing an age appropriate developmental curriculum for the players.
 TN United has the use of two outstanding facilities at Drakes Creek and Moss Wright Parks.
 All our fields are lit meaning extended and regular training time, on fields of such a high quality that the State Soccer Association currently hosts the coaching courses, state league games and state tournements at these locations.
 Our Board of Directors maintain the highest organizational standards to ensure the success of the club on and off the field.
 The club also offers a unique range of programs including goalkeeper specific training, summer camps and clinics, fitness, strength and conditioning, individual technical training, as well as college and Olympic Development Program soccer identification and contacts for our older players.

 - How much does it cost to be a select soccer player at Tennessee United?